Find Grad Schools

 • Evaluate the financial aspects of product development, such as budgets, expenditures, research and development appropriations, or return-on-investment and profit-loss projections.

-Marketing Managers state the following job skills are important in their day-to-day work.
+When polled, Marketing Managers say the following skills are most frequently used in their jobs:

 Active Learning: Understanding the implications of new information for both current and future problem-solving and decision-making.